annikahultin/cs1302-arcade/REFLECTION.md

 3. **BRANCHING:** Will create branches for each new addition I make for the game.
 For example, I will create a branch while creating the layout of the scene.
 I will also create a new branch while creating the score feature, or keyboard commands for the users to make moves.

+## THR 2019-12-3 @ 4:13 PM EST

+1. **DONE:** Created basic outline of the gameboard.
+Designed my images for the game pieces and retrieved the url for the image after posting them on facebook.
+The title scene is complete, however I will likely make more modifications to it to make it look cleaner.

+2. **TODO:** Begin working on the mouse events and create the actual game loop.
+Need to figure out how I want to implement the mouse events.
+I do not think I will use keyboard events to implement this game.

+3. **BRANCHING:** Created the braches titlewindow and gamewindow that I used when I was designing the title and game windows.
+I merged titlewindow back to master after I was finished with the basic desgin for the title window of the game.
+Merged gamewindow back to the master branch when I completed the design for the game window.